cponeill/Consensys-Academy-Final-Project/README.md

     $ npm install -g ganache-cli
     ```

-2. Clone the repo, cd into the directory, and install node modules
+2. Clone the repo, cd into the directory, and install node modules.
     ```javascript
     clone this repo
     $ cd Consensys-Academy-Final-Project/
     $ npm install
     ```

-3. Open another terminal and run the Ganache blockchain (remember to set up your seed phase in Metamask)
+3. Open another terminal and run the Ganache blockchain (remember to set up your seed phase in Metamask).
     ```javascript
     $ ganache-cli
     ```